Continuum runs on 64-bit Linux OS.

 Run the Install Script

-The following options will skip the automatic installation of mongodb (-m) and mysql (-d) and NOT start the Continuum services (-p) after the installer completes.
+The following options will NOT start the Continuum services (-p) after the installer completes.

 NOTE: Run as the "continuum" user.
 The user that runs this script will be the owner of the continuum application, files and directories.
 This user should not be the root user.
 A common practice is to create a service account on the Linux machine called "continuum".

 NOTE: Do not run the installer using "sudo" or using the root user, the script itself will sudo when it needs to.